RPS Thea Musgrave Fund

 RPS THEA MUSGRAVE PERFORMANCE GRANTS

 Thea’s remarkable catalogue of compositions spans decades and is a veritable treasure trove for performers and programmers.
-Following the huge success of her Mary, Queen of Scots staged by the ENO in February 2025, we are committed to encouraging more musicians and musical organisations to delve in, discover and embrace Thea’s works, and share them with UK audiences.
-We are newly set to offer several grants to help performers, ensembles, festivals and venues to put Thea’s music at the heart of their UK programming, and distinctively promote it to captivate audiences.
-This year, we expect to offer a total of £20,000 in grants for this, likely split between 2 or 3 recipients.
+Following the huge success of her Mary, Queen of Scots staged by the English National Opera in 2025, we are committed to encouraging more musicians and musical organisations to delve in, discover and embrace Thea’s works, and share them with UK audiences.
+As Thea’s centenary year approaches – in 2028 – now is a particularly apt moment to be thinking about bringing her exhilarating music to the stage.
+We plan to offer several grants to help performers, ensembles, festivals and venues to put Thea’s music at the heart of their UK programming, and distinctively promote it to captivate audiences.
+This year, we expect to offer a total of £25,000 in grants for this, likely split between 3 to 5 recipients.

 Click here to find out more about the RPS Thea Musgrave Performance Grants.